theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/mesoamerica/part-3/index.md

 ---

 layout: base.njk
 title: "Mesoamerica — Part III"
 description: "Sacred Time, Calendars of Stone, and the Cosmic Architecture of Death."
+excerpt: "You descended into Mictlán, outwitted the Lords of Xibalba, and faced the games of death.
+    Now begins the spiral upward — through sacrifice, memory, and the soul’s return to the celestial maize f…"
 tier: "initiate"
 scrollId: "the-teachings-the-afterlife-series-1-mesoamerica-part-3"